Public Holidays in Guinea 2026 – Islamic & National Holidays

 Frequently Asked Questions (FAQs)

-How many public holidays does Guinea have in 2025?
+How many public holidays does Guinea observe each year?

-Guinea observes approximately 14 to 16 public holidays in 2025, depending on moon sighting and whether additional observance days are declared.
+Guinea observes approximately 14 to 16 public holidays annually, depending on moon sightings and additional declared religious rest days.

 What is Laylat al-Qadr in Guinea?

-Laylat al-Qadr is the “Night of Power,” marking the first revelation of the Qur’an.
-It is observed as a public holiday.
+Laylat al-Qadr, the “Night of Power,” commemorates the first revelation of the Qur’an and is observed as a public holiday.

-How many days are declared for Tabaski (Eid al-Adha)?
+How many days are usually declared for Tabaski (Eid al-Adha)?

-In Guinea, Eid al-Adha is typically followed by one or more additional declared rest days, as reflected in 2025 with holidays on June 9 and 10.
+In Guinea, Eid al-Adha is commonly followed by one or more additional public holidays, depending on official announcements.

 Conclusion

-Public holidays in Guinea reflect a blend of Islamic observance, Christian tradition, and national identity.
-From Ramadan and Tabaski to Independence Day and Christmas, these holidays play an important role in cultural and civic life across the country.
+Public holidays in Guinea reflect a strong Islamic heritage alongside Christian traditions and national remembrance.
+From Ramadan observances and Tabaski celebrations to Independence Day and Christmas, these holidays shape the country’s cultural and civic life throughout the year.

 Also Explore: Public Holidays in Guatemala